yxiao66666/InsuranceFraudAnalysis/README.md

 # Insurance Fraud Analysis

+## Description

+A data-driven analysis of Australian motor insurance claims using Power BI and RapidMiner to identify fraud patterns and build predictive models for fraud detection.

 ## Overview

 Insurance fraud is a significant challenge in Australia's general insurance sector, particularly in car insurance.
 According to the Insurance Council of Australia, fraudulent claims cost insurers hundreds of millions of dollars annually.
 This not only leads to increased premiums for honest policyholders but also strains the industry's resources.